Manuteaa/dbd_autoSkillCheck/README.md

 - Install [torch](https://pytorch.org/get-started/locally/) with CUDA compute
 - Select "GPU" in the Auto skill check webUI, click "RUN"
 - Install last version of MSVC if you encounter an error
+- _Note for advanced users: We also provide a tensorRT model support.
+Install the necessary tensorRT libs, convert the .onnx model into an optimized .trt model and select it with GPU mode from the WebUI._

 **How to run the AI model with your GPU (AMD - DirectML)**
 - Uninstall `onnxruntime` then install `onnxruntime-directml`